constantin-zackl/DataR/README.md

 The App performs a PCA to find difference in the gene expression between these two group of patients.

 ## Installation
-The Web App can be used locally on your computer after downloading the source code.
+The PCA App can be used locally on your computer after downloading the source code.
 A full Zip Download of all resources is possible by using the green *Clone or Downlaod* Button in the top right corner.

 These R Packages ***need to be installed*** for the package to work: